Lab 4: Data Wrangling I

 Exercises

 Important: As we progress, avoid using black-box do-everything-with-one-command R-packages like e.g. ggpubr - I want you to learn the underlying technical bio data science! …and why is that?
-Because if you use these type of packages, you will be limited to their functionality, whereas if you truly understand ggplot - The sky is the limit!
-Basically, it the cliché that “If you give a man a fish, you feed him for a day.
+Because if you use these types and-then-magic-happens packages, you will be limited to their functionality and what if you want to create something custom?
+Something beyond stock?
+Some awesome idea that you got?
+If you truly understand ggplot - the sky is the limit!
+Basically, it’s the cliché: “If you give a man a fish, you feed him for a day.
 If you teach a man to fish, you feed him for a lifetime”

 Getting Started